 3. A Jump in Gelato

 An Italian cousin to ice cream, gelato is gaining popularity in many markets.
-Perhaps this is because gelato typically doesn’t use eggs and has less cream than traditional ice cream — meaning it can already boast improved nutritional values in comparison.
+Perhaps that’s because gelato typically doesn’t use eggs and has less cream than traditional ice cream — meaning it can already boast improved nutritional values in comparison.

-Food formulators continue to seek ways to further reduce fat and calories to capture more market share while maintaining the dense, creamy texture associated with gelato.
-Despite gelato franchise growth over the last five years, that growth may be threatened by increasing awareness among U.S. consumers who are increasingly choosing healthier options.
+Food formulators continue to look for ways to further reduce fat and calories to capture more market share while maintaining the dense, creamy texture associated with gelato.
+Despite steady gelato franchise growth over the last several years, that growth may be threatened by increasing awareness among U.S. consumers who are increasingly choosing healthier options.

 How to Formulate Healthier Frozen Desserts

 Achieving lower fat and calories while maintaining the rich flavors and creamy textures associated with ice cream and other frozen novelties is a challenge for many food manufacturers, especially when consumers insist on clean labels.
-It requires reducing the amount of cream, milk and eggs without the use of artificial thickeners or flavors.
+It requires reducing the amount of milk, cream and eggs without the use of artificial thickeners, emulsifiers or flavors.

 Many in the frozen dessert market have found significant success using functional whey protein, such as Grande Bravo®, in place of high-cost, high-fat traditional ingredients.
-Not only is the result as indulgent as the original recipe with clean, complementary flavors.
+The result is just as indulgent as the original recipe with clean, complementary flavors.
 Adding to the benefits, whey protein is all-natural, has superior viscosity and gelation properties, is price-stable and comes in an easily hydrated dairy powder form.

 To learn more about how Grande Bravo functional whey protein can improve nutrition in your frozen dessert application while enhancing flavors and mouthfeel, check out the free eBook below.
 Then, reach out to the food scientists at Grande Custom Ingredients Group.
 We’ll help you determine the best approach to reformulating your desired product so you can get to market quickly and get the scoop on your competitors.